-Specifically, leaf photosynthetic responses were determined through nitrogen demand to build and maintain photosynthetic enzymes, while whole-plant responses to elevated CO2 were driven through changes in nitrogen supply.
+Our findings indicate that nitrogen supply and demand could each explain plant responses to elevated CO2, though operated at different scales.
+Specifically, leaf photosynthetic responses were determined through nitrogen demand to build and maintain photosynthetic enzymes, while whole-plant responses to elevated CO2 were driven through changes in soil nitrogen supply.
 Interestingly, optimized nitrogen allocation to photosynthetic capacity may have resulted in nitrogen savings at the leaf level that could have maximized nitrogen allocation to growth.
 Overall, results suggest that plants grown under elevated CO2 responded to increased nitrogen supply by increasing the number of optimally coordinated leaves and that the downregulation in photosynthetic capacity under elevated CO2 is not a direct response to changes in nitrogen supply.

+Inoculation with symbiotic nitrogen-fixing bacteria does not modify leaf or whole-plant responses to elevated CO2